lucgr/RepoScope/README.md

 This extension uses:
 - Vanilla JavaScript for the extension frontend
-- FastAPI for the backend
+- FastAPI and Python for the backend
 - GitLab API for fetching and managing PRs

 ## How It Works